swoosh/swoosh/README.md

 We have applied the lessons learned from projects like Plug, Ecto and Phoenix in designing clean and composable APIs, with clear separation of concerns between modules.
-Swoosh comes with 12 adapters, including SendGrid, Mandrill, Mailgun, Postmark and SMTP.
+Swoosh comes with many adapters, including SendGrid, Mandrill, Mailgun, Postmark and SMTP.
 See the full list of [adapters below](#adapters).

 The complete documentation for Swoosh is [available online at HexDocs](https://hexdocs.pm/swoosh).